 Yellow streaking and speckles on leaves are sometimes caused by plant viruses, which are like animal or human viruses.
 They are usually spread by insects or by taking cuttings from infected plants.
 Sometimes, careful fertilizing and watering can hide the symptoms, but the only cure is to remove and destroy virus infected plants, although some plants tolerate certain viruses.

-The Ortho Home Gardener's Problem Solver and the PNW Handbooks have excellent colored pictures and descriptions to help identify the disease.
+The websites listed at the beginning of this article have excellent colored pictures and descriptions to help identify diseases.

 Avoid plants which are disease prone.
 Look for varieties which are disease resistant.
-For example, tomato varieties with VFN after the name are resistant to verticilium wilt, fusarium wilt and nematodes.
+For example, tomato varieties with VFNT after the name are resistant to verticillium wilt, fusarium wilt, nematodes and tobacco mosaic virus.

 Place plants where growing conditions are favorable to reduce stress.
 Avoid combining plants which prefer dry soil with plants which need moist soil.
 The plant lists include preferences for sun or shade, moist or dry.

 Crown rot and root rot are common plant killers, but can easily be controlled by proper planting and watering.
 Susceptible plants, such as heather, daphne, tulips and Japanese maples should be planted on a mound or slope.
 Always position the crown of a plant an inch above surrounding soil so water does not collect at the trunk.
 Never cover the branches or more than an inch of the trunk with mulch.
 Let the soil dry out between waterings.
 Always check soil moisture before watering a wilted plant, because watering only makes crown rot and root rot worse.